gamemanual0/gm0/source/docs/awards/award-types.rst

         Official Game Manual Description
             This judged award is given to the Team that best reflects the journey the Team took as they experienced the engineering design process during the build season.
-            The engineering content within the notebook is the key reference for Judges to help identify the most deserving Team.
+The engineering content within the portfoliois the key reference for Judges to help identify the most deserving Team.
 The Team’s engineering content must focus on the design and build stage of the Team’s Robot.

-            Journal entries should include descriptions of the underlying science and mathematics of the Robot design and game strategies, the designs, redesigns, successes,
-            and opportunities for improvement.
-            A Team is not a candidate for this award if their notebook does not include engineering content.
+            Additional detailed information that is helpful for the Judges would be in the team’s Engineering Notebook and would include descriptions of the underlying science and mathematics of the Robotdesign and game strategies, the designs, redesigns, successes, and opportunities for improvement.
+A Team is not a candidate for this award if their portfolio does not include engineering content.

    Connect Award
        The Connect Award is one of the two outreach awards.
 This award